55 Cancri: 55 Cancri A

-Planets of 55 Cancri B
+55 Cancri B

 In 2025, 55 Cancri B was also found to have exoplanets, using the Doppler spectroscopy technique.
 55 Cancri Bb has at least 3.5 times Earth's mass and an orbital period of 6.8 days, having an circular orbit with a separation of 0.044 au.
 It receives an insolation 2.6 times that Earth receives from the Sun and has an equilibrium temperature estimated to be in the range of 330 to 370 K. 55 Cancri Bc has at least 5.3 times Earth's mass and an orbital period of 33.75 days.
 It also has a circular orbit, with a semi-major axis of 0.13 au, placing it in the outer edge of the habitable zone.
-It receives only around 30% of the insolation Earth receives and has an estimated temperature in the range of 190 to 210 K.
+It receives only around 30% of the insolation Earth receives and has an estimated equilibrium temperature in the range of 190 to 210 K.